sean5505/cheapBreakout/README.md

 ## Overview

 A cheap remake of Atari Breakout, a game with the goal of clearing all blocks without letting the ball hit the horizon.
 As the ball collides with the blocks, the block vanishes and the user earns points.
 The speed at which the ball moves can be adjusted by the difficulty setting.
 As a result, playing at a higher difficulty level allows the user to accumulate additional points.
+In addition, the user has an option to utilize a laser, tremondously assisting with game progression.

 ![cheapBreakout](https://github.com/sean5505/breakoutUploadTest/assets/110543268/614a116f-bc0a-4f64-97da-7776bed4b603)

 ### Technologies
+- Vite
-- REACT
+- React
-- TYPESCRIPT
+- TypeScript
-- TAILWINDCSS
+- TailwindCSS
-- ZUSTAND
+- Zustand

 ## Development

 This project was a remake of my [First Project](https://github.com/sean5505/breakoutUploadTest), which was created with the HTML, CSS, and JavaScript, the fundamentals of web development.
 However, I wanted to rebuild the project and take advantage of different technologies, thus enhancing my comprehension of concepts such as the advantages React offers over Vanilla Javascript.
-Futhermore, I intend to progressively improve upon the project and sought to incorporate industry leading technologies.
+Futhermore, I intend to progressively improve upon the project and sought to incorporate industry leading technologies to assist me with iterative development .

 To begin, I created a basic wireframe using Figma as a reference for the intended design of the product.
 Throughout the developmental process, this design served as a blueprint for what I wanted the end product to achieve.
  ![breakoutDesign](https://github.com/sean5505/breakoutUploadTest/assets/110543268/2a6bff98-3c04-41ac-87c0-c3a58b98ae90)